overbyte/conversation-checker-plugin/README.md

 * http://devgirl.org/2013/09/12/phonegap-icons-and-splash-screens-help/
 * http://docs.phonegap.com/en/3.0.0/cordova_splashscreen_splashscreen.md.html

-I've been using a grunt task to do this - I've been using grunt-contrib-copy.
+I've been using a grunt task to do this with [grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy).
 My task is set up as follows (adds app icon and notification icon from a folder called platform_merges):

 ```javascript
     copy: {